Divock Origi

 Origi began his career at Lille, and scored on his professional debut for them in 2013.
 A year and a half later, he was signed for £10 million by Premier League club Liverpool, who loaned him back to Lille for the 2014–15 Ligue 1 season.
 After struggling at Liverpool due to injuries, and spending a year on loan at VfL Wolfsburg, Origi made various crucial contributions to the club during the 2018–19 season.
-He most notably scored two goals in the 2019 Champions League semi-final in a comeback against Barcelona.
+Most notably, he scored two goals, including the winning goal, in the 2019 Champions League semi-final comeback against Barcelona, as well as scoring in the final of the same Champions League season against Tottenham, resulting in Liverpool's latest Champions League trophy.
 He was also a part of the squad that won the 2019–20 Premier League the following season, Liverpool's first league title for 30 years.
-Due to his loyalty and persistence for Liverpool, Origi is recognised as a cult hero at the club.
-After 8 years at Liverpool, Origi was permitted to leave the club, joining AC Milan in Italy on a permanent deal in the 2022 summer transfer window.

 Origi made his international debut for Belgium in 2014 and was part of their team which reached the quarter-finals of the 2014 FIFA World Cup, during which he became the youngest goalscorer in Belgian World Cup history as a 19 year old.